KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Lamb / Lion phase pair | S1 | Self-offering and corrective return | Aligned once bearer distinction is restored |

 **Cascade / Continuum / Conflation:** Section 3 contains an excellent later paragraph: hypostasis, current, full personal bearer, distributed system, and station remain distinct.
 That paragraph should become the local standard for the whole file.
 Earlier claims that the Dragon generates the Beast, that "Nekronic will" passes as an agent, or that the Beast is an "Embodied Avatar" contradict it.
 The inverse current cascades through distinct stations; the Beast-system is distributed enactment; a full personal bearer, if discussed, is a separate category.
-**Function-bearing:** Christ must be singular full personal bearing, not "native L5 Theon" in changed embodied phase.
+**Function-bearing:** Christ must be singular full personal bearing, not "native L5 Theon" (canonical L₅) in changed embodied phase.
 The Dragon and Beast require office-correspondence / distributed enactment terms, not hypostasis identity or projection.
 **Distal Apprehension:** The 666 mimicry and False Prophet material can be linked to Distal Apprehension: inverse form reproduces contour without receiving centropic generative content.
 No long expansion is necessary.
 **Soul / Essence:** The Lamb paragraph correctly distinguishes essence surviving form-destruction, but "embodied souls" must remain within L₄–L₁.
 Do not locate essence at the intermediate cascade stations.
 **Terminology:** Replace "Nekronic will," "Dragon generates," Source, saturation, unity, and severance.
 "Power was given" may remain as quoted scriptural wording; the structural gloss should use resonance, operative capacity, or field reinforcement.
 Correct Non-fusion casing.
 **Prose / Formatting:** Clear lattice sections.
 Section 11's closing seal can remain as a functional closing convention.
 The title "Beast as Embodied Avatar" must change because it makes a technical claim.
-**Cross-registry conflicts:** M1's Great Red Dragon row says "IL5 VOS Nekron with agency" and its Beast row says the Dragon's will is projected / generates the Beast.
+**Cross-registry conflicts:** M1's Great Red Dragon row says "IL5 VOS Nekron with agency" (canonical IL₅ VOS) and its Beast row says the Dragon's will is projected / generates the Beast.
 The supplied Ledger says these formulations were barred and records the propagation correction as applied.
 The live registry therefore does not yet match the ledger's recorded state.
 S1 Lake of Fire also retains an older terminal sequence.
 **Priority:** High.
 **Actionable editing notes:**